MDIL-SNU/SevenNet/README.md

  - Multi-fidelity training for combining multiple database with different calculation settings.
 [Usage](https://github.com/MDIL-SNU/SevenNet/blob/main/sevenn/pretrained_potentials/SevenNet_MF_0/README.md).

 ## Pre-trained models
 So far, we have released three pre-trained SevenNet models.
-Each model has various hyperparameters and training sets, resulting in different accuracy and speed.
+Each model has various hyperparameters and training sets, leading in different accuracy and speed.
 Please read the descriptions below carefully and choose the model that best suits your purpose.
-We provide the training set MAEs (energy, force, and stress) F1 score, and RMSD for the WBM dataset, as well as $\kappa_{\mathrm{SRME}}$ from phonondb and CPS (Combined Performance Score).
+We provide the training set MAEs (energy, force, and stress) the F1 score, and RMSD for the WBM dataset, along with $\kappa_{\mathrm{SRME}}$ from phonondb and CPS (Combined Performance Score).
 For details on these metrics and performance comparisons with other pre-trained models, please visit [Matbench Discovery](https://matbench-discovery.materialsproject.org/).

-These models can be used as interatomic potential on LAMMPS, and also can be loaded through ASE calculator by calling the `keywords` of each model.
-Please refer [ASE calculator](#ase_calculator) to see the way to load a model through ASE calculator.
+These models can be used as interatomic potential in LAMMPS and can also be loaded through ASE calculator by specifying the keywords of each model.
+Please refer [ASE calculator](#ase_calculator) for instructions on loading a model vial ASE calculator.
-Additionally, `keywords` can be called in other parts of SevenNet, such as `sevenn_inference`, `sevenn_get_model`, and `checkpoint` in `input.yaml` for fine-tuning.
+Additionally, `keywords` can be used in other parts of SevenNet, such as `sevenn_inference`, `sevenn_get_model`, and the `checkpoint` section in `input.yaml` for fine-tuning.

 **Acknowledgments**: The models trained on [`MPtrj`](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842) were supported by the Neural Processing Research Center program of Samsung Advanced Institute of Technology, Samsung Electronics Co., Ltd. The computations for training models were carried out using the Samsung SSC-21 cluster.